na-na-hi/renget/archive/GuideToTheCunnyverse.md

 * [Mstdn.jp](https://mstdn.jp): Another massive Japanese Mastodon instance, but unlike Pawoo, doesn't block the English language loli tag.
 * [Baraag](https://baraag.net): A loli and shota friendly instance with a focus on artists.
 Does not tolerate certain realistic AI images, and requires all other AI images to be tagged as such.

+## Altchans

+Did you find this guide on 4chan?
+You probably did, since I tend to post it in the /b/ loli threads for the most part.
+Did you know there are other image boards where you can post lolis and shotas anonymously without having to deal with as much spam or bored moderators deleting threads?
+The following are a few sites you may consider.
+This section is in further need of expansion.

+* [7chan](https://7chan.org): One of the older alt-chans, created in 2005 after a bunch of 4channers complained about the moderation policy.
+This site isn't as active as it used to be, though that doesn't necessarily mean users will approve of a buch of new posters acting like idiots and claiming to be from 4chan.
+Lurk before posting and you might have a good time.
+Notable boards are /cake/ for lolis, /sm/ for shotas, and /ss/ for straight shotacon.
+* [8chan](https://8chan.moe): An image board that allows users to create their own boards.
+Think if reddit and 4chan had an ugly lovechild.
+Very slow, but it has a fair number of boards for both lolicon and shotacon.
+There is /loli/ for regular lolis, /delicious/ for western-styled lolis, /tot/ for toddlercon, /sm/ for shotas, and /ss/ for straight shotacon.

 ## Other Sites

 For anything that doesn't fit in a category elsewhere.